Each order (license and/or hosting) includes one free installation, if compatible hosting is available (as provided with the turnkey packages).

 V. Membership Access Setup (Optional)

-- First install a membership plugin to manage paid member roles.
+- To setup paid membership, first install a membership plugin to manage paid member roles.

-– With the Paid Membership plugin, users can buy membership using same token system used for tips and pay per minute (MyCred and/or WooWallet + WooCommerce).
+– With the MicroPayments – Paid Membership, Content, Downloads plugin, users can buy membership using same token system used for tips/gifts and pay per minute (MyCred and/or WooWallet + WooCommerce).
+Site visitors first register as free users, buy tokens and use micropayments to upgrade their membership.

-– For direct membership purchase (where visitors register by paying), WooCommerce Memberships & Subscriptions (premium plugins) allows setting up paid paid membership roles:
+– For direct membership purchase (where visitors register by paying, without using a free user role), WooCommerce Memberships & Subscriptions (premium plugins) allows setting up paid paid membership roles:

 - WooCommerce Memberships Setup paid membership as products.
 Leveraged with Subscriptions plugin allows membership subscriptions.